 PERMAFROST THAW RELEASES SUNK CARBON.
 The Arctic’s permanently frozen ground - home to enormous amounts of trapped carbon - is warming quickly as the global climate changes.
 The thawing soil is expected to release about 18 billion tonnes of CO2 for every 1°C of warming into the future and has the potential to unleash vast amounts (200 Peta-tonnes) of methane directly into the atmosphere - a potent greenhouse gas that is currently frozen as clathrates within soil, wetlands and subglacially across the Arctic.

-SEE THE DATAA HOTTER, DRIER ARCTIC DRIVES POLLUTING WILDFIRES.
+A HOTTER, DRIER ARCTIC DRIVES POLLUTING WILDFIRES.
 The Arctic - now heating up three times faster than the world as a whole - has experienced two extreme summers of large-scale wildfires in recent years.
 Wildfires in Siberia burned six million hectares (about the size of Lithuania) and, according to the Copernicus Atmosphere Monitoring Service, released 800 million metric tons of carbon dioxide in 2021, which is approximately equivalent to the yearly emissions of Germany.

-SEE THE DATAThe UN’s Intergovernmental Panel on Climate Change is the world’s most authoritative source on climate change.
+The UN’s Intergovernmental Panel on Climate Change is the world’s most authoritative source on climate change.
 It reviews all published literature to provide comprehensive and objective scientific information.

 AS PERMAFROST THAWS, A CARBON VAULT IS UNLOCKED